RaphoufouLeFou/Doom-console-ESP32/README.md

 The main board is a custom PCB, as well as the case of the console. all is 3D printed

-The console has an 1800 MAh battery, lasting in theroy for more than 15h of gaming
+The console has an 1800 mAh battery, lasting in theroy for more than 15h of gaming

 Main processor : esp32-S3 with 8Mb of flash, and 8Mb of RAM, dual core, running at 240Mhz.